jolicode/castor/doc/going-further/repack.md

 # Repacking your application in a new phar

-You have created a castor application, with many tasks, and you want to distribute it as a single phar file?
+You have created a Castor application, with many tasks, and you want to distribute it as a single phar file?
 Castor can help you with that.

-In your project, install castor as a dependency:
+In your project, install Castor as a dependency:

 ```bash
 composer require castor/castor